LPology/Simple-Ajax-Uploader/README.md

 sudo vi /etc/php.d/apc.ini
 ```

-Add these two lines and save:
+Add these two lines and then save:

 ```
 extension=apc.so